-- Discuss your concerns with one of the Council's Safeguarding Champions or HR Manager who will support you to manage the concern, record the details and if appropriate make a referral to the Safeguarding Hub. - Record your concerns and how they came to light, any information given by the person, information about any witnesses, the individual's wishes, actions taken, who was present at the time, dates and times of incident(s). - Record details of the person alleged to have caused harm. - Do record any concerns about the person's capacity to make any decisions and the reasons for the concerns. - Do record whether the person is aware that the concerns have been reported. - Do record their perspective. - Do record any previous concerns about the person. - Do not breach confidentiality for example by telling friends or other work colleagues. - Do use Whistleblowing Procedures -if you feel that you will not be believed, taken seriously or believe that your manager or lead for safeguarding may be causing the risks of abuse to the adult or child.
+- Urgently complete the Safeguarding Champion Contact Form.
+Record your concerns and how they came to light, any information given by the person, information about any witnesses, the individual's wishes, actions taken, who was present at the time, dates, and times of incident(s). - Record details of the person alleged to have caused harm. - Do record any concerns about the person's capacity to make any decisions and the reasons for the concerns. - Do record whether the person is aware that the concerns have been reported. - Do record their perspective. - Do record any previous concerns about the person. - Do not breach confidentiality for example by telling friends or other work colleagues. - Do use Whistleblowing Procedures -if you feel that you will not be believed, taken seriously or believe that your manager or lead for safeguarding may be causing the risks of abuse to the adult or child.